ahadas/ahadas.github.io/_drafts/2020-04-15-nightly-builds-jenkins-github.md

 # Our Solution

 The recently introduced solution for muCommander involves building the nightly builds using a local virtual machine (with Jenkins) that pushes the artifacts to GitHub.
 This way, the nightly builds are stored  "in the cloud", i.e., on a remote infrastructure that provides better availability than a local machine along with our stable releases that are also stored on GitHub.
 In addition, the local VM is a safe place to store a token for GitHub that is required for pushing the artifacts.
-While the local VM may not be running all the time, it can be easily recovered in case of a problem (in the worst case scenario, no new builds are produced but the previous one would still be available).
+While the local VM may not be running all the time, it can be easily recovered in case of a problem (in the worst case scenario, no new builds are produced but the latest would still be available).

 I found no integration between Jenkins and GitHub that I could use for pushing the nightly builds to GitHub though.
 As I have previously mentioned, GitHub does not offer an out-of-the-box mechanism for third party tools like Jenkins or other CI/CD tools for nightly builds.
 This required me to write the following script that is based on the one I have found on [this post](https://medium.com/@systemglitch/continuous-integration-with-jenkins-and-github-release-814904e20776):